Ortovox Peak Light 32L Review

 Features

 There is also a holster for your ice axe on the front of one of the shoulder straps.
 This was a novel and fun idea that we were again skeptical about at first, but which we ended up liking.
-It put the axe in a position that would even allow you to manage a self arrest without un-holstering it.
+It puts the axe in a position that would allow you to manage a self-arrest without un-holstering it.
 We did not test this in any consequential situations.
+The Peak Light also has a removable helmet carry on the front of the pack with very secure and strong buckles.

 Value

-For the price, he Peak Light is a good deal.
+For the price, the Peak Light is a good deal.
 It is not the most versatile pack, but it is made of durable materials and has a lot of useful features for ski mountaineering and classical alpinism.
 This is a great pack for the price if it is a match for your preferred brand of mountaineering.

 Conclusion